Skip to main content

 Attention Sinks and Retrieval Decay

-Why transformers disproportionately attend to initial tokens (attention sinks), how StreamingLLM exploits this for infinite-length inference, and how retrieval accuracy degrades with distance and position within the context window.
+Why evaluated transformer decoders disproportionately attend to initial tokens, how StreamingLLM uses that pattern for stable streaming inference, and how retrieval accuracy can vary with position inside the context window.

 Why This Matters

-1. Attention sinks: models allocate disproportionate attention to the first few tokens regardless of their semantic content.
+1. Attention sinks: evaluated softmax-decoder models often allocate disproportionate attention to the first few tokens regardless of their semantic content.

-2. Retrieval decay: the ability to find and use information degrades based on where that information sits in the context.
+2. Retrieval decay: the ability to find and use information can depend on where that information sits in the context.

 Mental Model

 Picture a person reading a very long document.
-They remember the beginning well (primacy), remember the end well (recency), and forget things in the middle.
-Transformers exhibit a similar pattern, but for a different reason: the attention mechanism, not memory decay, creates the bias.
+They may remember the beginning well, remember the end well, and lose track of facts placed in the middle.
+Transformers can show a similar position profile, but for a different reason: the attention mechanism and positional training setup, not human memory decay, create the bias.

 Attention Sinks